Lapland is a place of quiet mystery and stunning experiences. It’s only natural to have questions.

 A. Rovaniemi sits on the Arctic Circle, which means that one day a year (around December 21), the sun does not rise.
 Further south of Rovaniemi, the sun always pokes its head up for a few minutes per day, and farther north, the sun spends more time sleeping under the horizon.
 In Utsjoki, at the northeastern tip of Finland, the Polar Night starts in late November and lasts until mid-January.

 A. The first snow usually falls sometime in October but doesn’t stick around until November.
 Snow usually covers the ground from December to April.
 Of course, the farther north you venture, the earlier the snow falls and the longer it remains.

 Q. When do the lakes and rivers freeze?
 When do they melt?

 A. That depends on the rivers and lakes.
-The largest lake in Lapland (and third in all of Finland), Lake Inarijärvi, is usually frozen from November to early June.
-But much farther to the south in Rovaniemi, the Kemijoki River freezes in December and melts in May.
+In Inari, the largest lake in Lapland is usually frozen from November to early June.
+But much farther to the south in Rovaniemi, the rivers often freeze in December and melts in May.